Ganil151/Devops/2-Intermediate/README.md

 4.  **Integrate**: Build a full CI/CD pipeline that builds, tests, scans, and deploys an application.
 5.  **Observe**: Monitor application health using the Four Golden Signals and basic probing.
 6.  **Persist**: Design and manage scalable database layers for your applications.
+7.  **Operate**: Create and follow technical Runbooks for incident recovery and scaling.

 ---
 **Next Step**: Ready for production grade?
 Move to the [Advanced Level](../3-Advanced/README.md) for GitOps, Observability, and DevSecOps.